 If you are unable to leave an affected area, or you have to go into self-isolation, or you have the Coronavirus or other health issues where you cannot see a GP to obtain medical certification you must email email@example.com with your name, student ID and programme of study.
 This will help us keep an accurate record about who is affected and to give you further guidance.

-Information about the process for applications for extensions is available at http://www.arcs.qmul.ac.uk/research-degrees/research-degree-students/extension/
+Information about the process for applications for extensions is available at

-During the closure period the thesis may be submitted by email to email@example.com or you may use the QMUL File Exchange Service at https://collect.qmul.ac.uk/
+During the closure period, the thesis may be submitted by email to email@example.com or you may use the QMUL File Exchange Service at https://collect.qmul.ac.uk/

 If the File Exchange Service is used an email must be sent to firstname.lastname@example.org including the collect weblink on or before your thesis submission deadline.
 The email must be sent before 23:59 hours on the thesis submission deadline.
 Please copy all emails to your supervisor and school/institute research degrees manager.
 If possible please download and complete the thesis submission form at http://www.arcs.qmul.ac.uk/research-degrees/research-degree-students/thesis-submission/#Howtosubmityourthesis2 and attach this to your email to RDO.